skoczen/polytester/README.md

 Polytester was built by [Steven Skoczen](http://stevenskoczen.com) at [BuddyUp](http://buddyup.org).
 If you're in school could use a buddy, check us out!

-> NOTE:  Polytester is being built via [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so as of January 22, 2015, not everything is done yet.
+> NOTE:  Polytester is being built via [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so as of January 23, 2015 (two days in), `--ci` and `--failfast` have yet to be implemented.
 >
 > But I work fast.
-Expect everything here to be supported soon.
+Expect everything here to be supported early next week.
-> Jan 23: Everything but --ci works.
-Expect that Monday.

 # Installation